Gloogger/Modern_Robotics_Notes/KapII.md

 ## Useful Notes and Equations
 Before diving into the quesitons, some of the most handy notes and equations will be summarized in this section.

+##### Configuration & C-space
 > **Definition 2.1.** The **configuration** of a robot is a complete specification of the position of every point of the robot.
 The minimum number n of **real-valued** coordinates needed to represent the configuration is the number of **degrees of freedom (dof)** of the robot.
 The n-dimensional space containing all possible configurations of the robot is called the **configuration space (C-space)**.
 The configuration of a robot is represented by a point in its C-space.

+##### Task Space
+Is the space containing all the configurations specified by the tasks.
+This space is independent of the physical robot mechanism.

+##### Workspace
+Is the C-space of the end-effector of the robot.
+The workspace can be interpreted as the reacheable space of the end-effector.

-It is worth noticing that a dof has to be real-valued coordinates.
+It is also worth noticing that a dof has to be real-valued coordinates.
 For instance, a discrete coordinate of a coin, $${head, tail}$$, cannot be a dof, because its range is not real.

 ### Tables
 All pictures, tables, charts, unless noted otherwise, are taken from \[1].